Works Victoria Park-Canning Level Crossing Removal

 There may be an increase in noise, vibration and dust during utility upgrade works in the following locations:

-• Railway Parade, near the intersection of George Street, until 30 January 2025
+• Railway Parade, near George Street, mid-April to late April 2025.

 Short term traffic management will be in place when required.